rocketacademy/bootcamp-docs/algorithms-new/intro-to-python.md

 ## Introduction

-RA recommends doing DS&A interviews in Python instead of JavaScript because the concise and English-like nature of Python syntax may enable more efficient use of time in a time-pressured interview setting.
+Rocket recommends doing DS&A interviews in Python instead of JavaScript because the concise and English-like nature of Python syntax may enable more efficient use of time in a time-pressured interview setting.
 This is why Python is the most popular language for solving DS&A problems.
 In addition, Python is the most popular language for data-related work, e.g. data analytics or data science, thus it will be in students' favour to learn Python in addition to JavaScript.

 ## Python Quirks